 Don’t Stand the Heat, Sell Your Escondido Home Fast for Cooler Climates

 Escondido and surrounding SoCal get hot.
 That’s not news, and the warmth and sunshine are a major part of the area’s unique appeal.
 Situated in the southwest region of the country where the desert lies, warmer temps have always been a characteristic of the area.
-Being further inland than other San Diego county cities, Escondido is especially susceptible to hot weather.
+Being further inland than other San Diego County cities, Escondido is especially susceptible to hot weather.
 There’s something more happening than the normal rise and fall of seasonal temperatures, though.
 As a result of regional climate changes and a rising population, Escondido, like other SoCal cities, is heating up.
-And with average temperatures are on the rise, it can be difficult for its residents to enjoy the area.
+And with average temperatures on the rise, it can be difficult for its residents to enjoy the area.

 When you’re someone particularly sensitive to warmer weather, news that your already-hot city is getting hotter can be disconcerting.
 While you may want to consider adjusting to the fact with some lifestyle changes, you can also consider a quick and easy home sale to escape Escondido’s excessive heat sooner than later.

 Rising average temperatures in SoCal have been on record for some years now.
 In a report from 2007, it was observed that urban areas in San Diego county and other popular cities in the region were experiencing an uptick in average temperatures.
 In a similar study eight years later, a continued trend of rising temperatures showed that things were still heating up.
 Over that same period, as you may have witnessed as a resident, the growing popularity of the region inspired a lot of new residents to move into the area.
 With the influx of gas emissions exacerbating an already established trend of warming temps, Escondido has become one of the hottest places to live in the state.
 Last year, it broke record summer highs, surpassing 100 degrees and previous levels not seen since 1929.